gitter-badger/ecs/README.md

         _weaponFilter.RemoveListener(this);
     }

-    void IEcsFilterListener.OnFilterEntityAdded (int entity) {
+    void IEcsFilterListener.OnFilterEntityAdded (int entity, object reason) {
-        // Entity "entityId" was added to _weaponFilter due to component "WeaponComponent" was added to entity.
+        // Entity "entityId" was added to _weaponFilter due to component "reason" with type "WeaponComponent" was added to entity.
     }

-    void IEcsFilterListener.OnFilterEntityUpdated(int entityId) {
+    void IEcsFilterListener.OnFilterEntityUpdated(int entityId, object reason) {
-        // Component "WeaponComponent" was updated inplace on entity "entityId".
+        // Component "reason" with type "WeaponComponent" was updated inplace on entity "entityId".
     }

-    void IEcsFilterListener.OnFilterEntityRemoved (int entity) {
+    void IEcsFilterListener.OnFilterEntityRemoved (int entity, object reason) {
-        // Entity "entityId" was removed from _weaponFilter due to component "WeaponComponent" was removed from entity.
+        // Entity "entityId" was removed from _weaponFilter due to component "reason" with type "WeaponComponent" was removed from entity.
     }
 }
 ```